fileverse/fileverse-ddoc/README.md

 ## Data Interface

-The `Data` interface defines the structure of the data object that can be passed to the `onAutoSave` function and optionally included in the `data` property of `DdocProps`.
+The `Data` interface defines the structure of the data object

 ### Properties